Viva Seifert

-Viva Seifert (born 15 April 1972) is a British independent musician, actress and former gymnast who sings and performs on the drums, keyboards and piano.
-She is a founding member of the post-rock band Bikini Atoll, the blues rock duo Joe Gideon & the Shark, and the electronica duo Lunge.

-Internationally, Seifert is known for leading the independent video game Her Story (2015), receiving praise from news outlets such as the Los Angeles Times, The Guardian, and WIRED.
-For the role, she won accolades at The Game Awards and the New York Game Awards.
+Viva Seifert (born 15 April 1972) is a British musician, actress, and former gymnast.
+A multi-instrumentalist, she is a founding member of the band Bikini Atoll, and the duos Joe Gideon & the Shark and Lunge.
+As an actress, she led the indie game Her Story, receiving accolades at The Game Awards and the New York Game Awards.

 Early life

 Seifert was born in London, England, and currently resides in Cornwall.
 Her brother is Gideon Joel Seifert, known professionally as Joe Gideon.
 Her early aspirations were in rhythmic gymnastics.

 At the age of 18, Seifert competed at the 1990 Commonwealth Games and finished fourth in the individual competition, winning bronze medals in the hoop and ribbon disciplines.
 She went on to participate in the 1992 Summer Olympics, finishing in 29th place in the individual rhythmic gymnastics competition.

 Music career

 In 1999, Seifert and her brother, Gideon Joel Seifert, formed the band Bikini Atoll along with two other members, Ché Albrighton and Bastian Juel.
 In the band, Seifert was a keyboardist.
 In 2004, they were signed to the Bella Union label, and they released their debut studio album, Moratoria, which was received positively by critics, with The Independent describing it as "...an awesome, soul-searching slice of sprawling Americana."
 In 2005, they released their second studio album, Liar's Exit, which received positive reviews.
 In 2006, Bikini Atoll disbanded, and further activities were ceased.